 Shepherd et al. (2005) conducted a survey in Sweden with 2,000 respondents between 18 and 65 years old.
 Organic foods chosen for this research were milk, meat, potatoes and bread products because they are important in the diet of the Swedes.
-The purchasing criteria of consumers were ascertained, and the beliefs they had about organic food.
+Were questioned purchasing criteria of consumers and the beliefs they had about organic.
 In the search results, according to Shepherd et al. (2005), one of the highlights was that consumers showed positive attitudes to organic food.
-However, there was no evidence that this positive attitude interfered with the purchase itself.
+However, there was no evidence that this positive attitude interfere with purchase itself.
 While respondents suggest that organic food is healthier, it was stated that the sale price should be the same as conventional food.

-More research can be seen in Tarkiainen and Sundqvist (2005).
+Another research can be seen in Tarkiainen and Sundqvist (2005).
 The authors investigated the behaviour of organic food consumers (bread and organic flour) in Finland.
-The authors applied the structural equation modelling technique to understand the relationship between subjective norms, attitudes and purchase intentions of organic food consumers.
-Aertsens et al. (2011) developed their survey in Belgium and found that the attitudes of consumers towards the consumption of organic vegetables are generally positive, and the most positive factor was that the consumers recognize that the organics are produced without synthetic pesticides.
+The authors applied the structural equation modelling (SEM) technique to understand the relationship between subjective norms, attitudes and purchase intentions of organic food consumers.
+Aertsens et al. (2011) developed their survey in Belgium and found that the attitudes of consumers towards the consumption of organic vegetables are generally positive, and the most positive factor was that the consumers recognise that the organics are produced without synthetic pesticides.

-Hsieh and Stiegert (2011), in the United States, reported that organic consumers are susceptible to price changes, are more concerned with the quality of the food when compared to traditional consumers and purchase organics both in speciality stores and in supermarkets.
-The authors mention that large organizations have increased their organic food sales.
+Hsieh and Stiegert (2011), in the USA, report that the organic consumers are susceptible to price changes, are more concerned with the quality of the food when compared to traditional consumers and purchase organics both in specialty stores and in supermarkets.
+The authors mention that large organisations have increased their organic food sales.

-In research conducted in Poland with 1,010 consumers of organic food, Zakowska-Biemans (2011) pointed out that the Polish consumer has two barriers in relation to the purchase of organic food: availability and lack of information on package labels.
-Consumers often ask the store clerks and sellers about organic foods that do not have adequate information on packaging.
+In research conducted in Poland with 1,010 consumers of organic food, Zakowska-Biemans (2011) points out that the Polish consumer has two barriers in sustainable development relation to the purchase of organic food: availability and lack of information on package Organic food and labels.
+Consumers are often taken to ask the store clerks and sellers about organic foods that do not have adequate information on packages.

-Research conducted in Brazil is targeted at consumers of organic food attending fairs in the streets.
-Few studies were developed in supermarkets or speciality stores for organics.
-Some of the major Brazilian researchers of consumer behaviour regarding organic foods are Archanjo et al. (2001), Cuperschmid and Tavares (2002), Ruchinski and Brandenburg (2002), Zamberlan et al. (2006), Sluzzs et al. (2008), Ceschim and Marchetti (2009) and Krischke and Tomiello (2009).
+Research conducted in Brazil is targeted to consumers of organic attending fairs in the streets.
+Few studies were developed in supermarkets or specialty stores for organics.
+Some of the major Brazilian researchers of consumer behaviour of organic foods are Archanjo et al. (2001), Cuperschmid and Tavares (2002), Ruchinski and Brandenburg (2002), Zamberlan et al. (2006), Sluzzs et al. (2008), Ceschim and Marchetti (2009) and Krischke and Tomiello (2009).

-Ruchinski and Brandenburg (2002) reported that consumers of organic food internalize the movement in favour of ecology and have awareness of environmental preservation, a fact that was verified when it was found that consumers are willing to pay a higher price for organic.
+Ruchinski and Brandenburg (2002) report that consumers of organic food internalises the movement in favour of ecology and has awareness of environmental preservation, a fact that was verified when consumers found that is willing to pay a higher price for organic.